Fellowships

 - Fellows will also have access to coaching from a veteran reporter if they choose.

-- Fellowship projects are typically published within six-to-nine months of the grant being awarded.
+- Fellowship projects are typically published within six months of the grant being awarded.
 Fellows who anticipate needing additional reporting time will have an opportunity in their application to request an adjusted project deadline.

 - Fellows are required to submit final deliverables 30 days post-publication.
 This includes story metrics captured one month after the work is published, a personal narrative explaining the reach and impact of the project, and a budget detailing line-item expenditure of fellowship funds.
 This information is necessary to consider the fellowship project complete.